 Some medicines combine a bronchodilator and inhaled steroid.
 These include:

 Side effects of steroid medicines depend on how long you take them.
-You may found yourself gaining weight or getting easily bruised.
+You may find yourself gaining weight or getting easily bruised.
 Other side effects might include:

 Phosphodiesterase-4 (PDE-4) Inhibitors